Mrs C Meoli

 Citizenship is a subject that works in conjunction with Personal, Social, Health and Economic Education (PSHE).
 It allows students the opportunity to develop the skills, knowledge and understanding to play an effective role in society at local, national and international level.

 In particular, there are three main ideas of social and moral responsibility, community involvement and political literacy.
-Citizenship is therefore totally cross-curricular, however, in order to enhance the learning process, there is a discrete lesson every week in Years 7 and 8, on rotation in Year 9 and once a fortnight in Year 10.
+Citizenship is therefore totally cross-curricular, however, in order to enhance the learning process, there is a discrete lesson every week in Years 7 and 8,and once a fortnight in Years 9 and 10.
 This is in conjunction with days off timetable where we explore key issues in more detail.

 Key Stage 3 Information

 In Year 7, students complete modules in Risk, Healthy Lifestyles, Criminal Justice System and Politics culminating in a very exciting Year 7 By-Election for the Constituency of St Peter’s Catholic School at the end of the year with students really engaging with democracy.

 In Year 8, students complete modules in Human Rights, Diversity and Globalisation in Citizenship.
-They also complete a module in Careers and Future Options helping them to consider their future plans and what they need to do to fulfill their ambitions.
+They also complete a module in Careers and Future Options helping them to consider their future plans and what they need to do to fulfil their ambitions.